KARIYA-JAY/Java_Script/Learning/OOP/Notes.md

 ## object

-It is collection of methods and properties.
+It is collection of methods and properties. all the property in js is one type of object
 ### parts of oop
 - Constructor
     - new ( function / keyword )